 The henna paste is usually applied to the hands and feet.
 Henna paste is filled in a conical tube that squirts the paste upon applying pressure to draw patterns on the skin.
 After the application, the Henna is dry for 2 to 3 hours.
 When washed away, it will leave an orange stain on the skin.
 After a few days, this gets darker and turns reddish-brown.

 The darkness of the shade depends on the skin type and the area of application, as well.
 Some parts, like the palms of the hands, get darker than the back of the hand.
 As it gets farther away from the arms and the feet, the lighter it gets.
-The Henna is most lightweight on the face, and this is a helpful feature when used to color the hair.
-Otherwise, an accidental smear onto the front would have made red visage patches.
+The Henna is most lightweight on the face, a helpful feature when coloring hair.
+Otherwise, an accidental smear on the front would have made red visage patches.

 Are Henna Tattoos Safe?
 A Word Of Caution

 Natural Henna is safe for most people.
 They have been used for thousands of years.
-But unlike paints, Henna doesn’t just stay on the surface of the skin.
-Hena gets inside the skin cells and stains them from inside out.
+But unlike paints, Henna doesn’t just stay on the skin’s surface.
+Hena gets inside the skin cells and stains them from the inside out.
 For most of humankind, this is perfectly safe unless you have a rare condition called G6PD deficiency.
 In such people, Henna can cause allergic reactions.
-These can include redness of the skin, blistering, and in the worst cases, permanent scarring of the skin.
+These can include skin redness, blistering, and permanent skin scarring in the worst cases.
 They are also not safe for babies.

-Fortunately, this condition is extremely rare, and most probably, you are not one of them.
+Fortunately, this condition is scarce, and you are probably not one of them.
 But Henna is not to be ingested.
 Although they won’t cause serious issues, you can end up with an upset stomach.

 Henna In The Arab Tradition